carteras/IT-CBR/assignments/Robotic and Mechatronic Systems/2022_Semester1_AI3_EvidenceGuide.md

 # Task

-**Task**
+# Task {#task-1 .Title}

 You have been tasked to construct an evidence guide of your learning.
-The subject of the evidence guide is defaulted to the construction of a podcast on cyber security for other students to consume (see below) \-- however the subject matter and medium can be negotiated with the teacher for individual consideration.
+The subject of the evidence guide is defaulted to the construction of learning material for other students to consume (see below) \-- however the subject can be negotiated with the teacher for individual interest or skills.

 The subject of the evidence (the learning material) can be collaborated on together in teams of 2 ± 1 but the evidence guide of your learning is